pwcremin/pwcremin.github.io/_posts/2015-09-02-python-crud-server.markdown

 {% endhighlight %}

 Run the server and navigate to [http://localhost:8000/api/v1/calls](http://localhost:8000/api/v1/calls).
-Ok, pretty cool that you can data from the server, but its not very interesting yet.
+Ok, pretty cool that you can pull data from the server, but its not very interesting yet.

 Using your browser is fine for GET calls, but we need something more powerful to test out the rest of our api.
 [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop)